bluprince13/slides/slides/aws-cognito/index.md

 ## Let's learn about

+--

-- How to authenticate a user in a Cognito user pool
+- Logging in an user
-- Authorising users to API Gateway resource based on user pool membership
+- Authorising access to API for all users
-- Authorising users to API Gateway resource based on user group membership
+- Authorising access to API for a group of users

-I will cover the CDK/backand AND frontend.
+- Other more advanced workflows
+- Extras: OAuth, Json Web Tokens etc.

+--

+CDK/backend AND frontend

 ---

-## User pool
+## Logging in an user

 --